cse110-fa22-group4/cse110-fa22-group4/admin/meetings/Week 8/11-19-22_meeting_notes.md

 ## What is done
 - Jsdoc website document shown
 - Created agile video
-- Found problem with lint but couldn't find the fix
+- Found problem with lint and fixed JS part of lint
 - video is not fully done, it will need some fixation regarding time and script